OUR STORY

 Ancient medicine always involved language and incantation, and I have always preferred to teach poetry as magic than as literature.

-We grew to become a community of about a thousand people– not gigantic, not miniscule.
-But what people!
+We grew to become a community of about two thousand people– not gigantic, not miniscule.
 Artists, musicians, curators, diplomats, journalists, farmers, MFA students, undergraduates, astrologers, composers, grandmothers, booksellers, and rock stars & celebrities too.
 The brilliance in one single chat log of one single session put whole years at university to shame.
-I’ve read that high IQs tend not to correlate with empathy and kindness, but the people I’ve met in Invisible College, hand on my heart, are extraordinarily bright AND kind beyond compare.

 Welcome,